PlaidCloud/website/content/en/docs/setup/production-environment/windows/user-guide-windows-containers.md

 ### Ensuring OS-specific workloads land on the appropriate container host

 Users can ensure Windows containers can be scheduled on the appropriate host using Taints and Tolerations.
-All Kubernetes nodes today have the following default labels:
+All PlaidCloud nodes today have the following default labels:

-* kubernetes.io/os = [windows|linux]
+* PlaidCloud.io/os = [windows|linux]
-* kubernetes.io/arch = [amd64|arm64|...]
+* PlaidCloud.io/arch = [amd64|arm64|...]

-If a Pod specification does not specify a nodeSelector like `"kubernetes.io/os": windows`, it is possible the Pod can be scheduled on any host, Windows or Linux.
+If a Pod specification does not specify a nodeSelector like `"PlaidCloud.io/os": windows`, it is possible the Pod can be scheduled on any host, Windows or Linux.
 This can be problematic since a Windows container can only run on Windows and a Linux container can only run on Linux.
 The best practice is to use a nodeSelector.